ManishSihulia/jobhunter/job/resume-manish-update.md

 ## Location

-Nuremberg, Germany (willing to travel to Coburg for on-site meetings)
+Currently in Nuremberg, willing to relocate to Bad Neustadt an der Saale